Unleash/unleash/docs/addons/slack.md

 Unleash Slack addon takes the following parameters.

 - **Slack Webhook URL** - This is the only required property.
 If you are using a Slack Application you must also make sure your application is allowed to post to the channel you want to post to.
-- **Username** - Used to override the username used to post the update to a slack channel.
+- **Username** - Used to override the username used to post the update to a Slack channel.
-- **Emoji Icon** - Used to override the emoji icon used to post the update to a slack channel.
+- **Emoji Icon** - Used to override the emoji icon used to post the update to a Slack channel.
-- Default channel - Where to post the message if the feature toggles has not overriden the channel via the slack tags.
+- Default channel - Where to post the message if the feature toggles has not overridden the channel via the slack tags.

 #### Tags

 The Slack addon also defined the Tag type "slack".
-You may use this tag to override which slack channel Unleash should post updates to for this feature toggle.
+You may use this tag to override which Slack channel Unleash should post updates to for this feature toggle.

 ![Slack Tags](../assets/slack_addon_tags.png)